RosterElf Logo UK

 Mobile availability updates

 Staff update availability from their phones in seconds.
-Simple interfaces encourage regular updates.
-Push notifications remind staff to submit availability before rostering deadlines.
-This is especially important for casual and part-time staff who may work across multiple jobs.
+Simple interfaces encourage regular updates, and push notifications remind staff to submit before rostering deadlines.
+This matters most for casual and part-time staff who may work across multiple jobs.

 Conflict prevention